Answering Questions Using Data

 Do you first have a question, and then generate data for that question?
 Or do you look at the data and variables first and then pose your question?
 And does this distinction matter?

 Suppose that you pose a question first.
 You can then carefully plan what sample you'd like to obtain, what questions you would like to ask or how to conduct your study to have the most exact measurements, and then you can analyze your data.
-You may have the best data for your question, but that data may or may not apply to additional questions.
+You may have the best data for your question, but that data may or may not be usable for answering additional questions.
 You also will likely have invested time, effort, and money when generating the data.

 On the other hand, you may find that you are given data that has already been collected, as we have in this course.
 Once you have the data, you may look through the variables.
 Using the available data and variables, you may pose questions about variables that exist in the data.
 Some say that using data to determine questions is one of the trademarks of the field of data science.
 The benefit is that the data is already available and analysis can begin quickly.
 However, the data may be lower in quality or less exact for the question of interest.